-If the situation changes, we may take additional measures to maintain safety and minimize exposure to provide our high level of service to the community.
-If you call Nashua Police, you may be asked some additional screening questions by our call takers.
-You will most likely be asked to step outside to speak with Officers and you might notice that the Officers maintain a social distance.
+As this situation is fluid, our responses to calls for service may change.
+We will take measures to maintain safety and minimize exposure, while still providing our high level of service to the community.
+If you call the Nashua Police, you will be asked some additional screening questions by our call takers.
+You will be asked to step outside to speak with Officers.
+You might notice that the Officers maintain a social distance.
 These measures are designed to assist with our increased safety protocols.
 If for some reason you see police personnel wearing different styles of Personal Protective Equipment (PPE), you should not assume that the COVID-19 virus is present on a call.
 PPE items include gloves, gowns/coveralls, masks, and eye protection.
 While we have a very important job to do, we also need to do our part to help prevent the spread of COVID-19, protect the community, and keep our members safe.

 SEE Archived News